Skip to content

 • A parameter may be used more than once in the same query.

-• Types and nullability are inferred automatically by pGenie from the database schema and query context.
+• Types and nullability are inferred automatically by pGenie from the database schema, query context and signature files.

 • Parameter names are mapped to appropriate types in each generated language.